nevakrien/Turing-compiler/README.md

 linking is still up in the air I think for now I will use gcc or ld but this could change.

 # TODO
+1. fix major bugs in O0
-1. unify the cli tools
+2. unify the cli tools
-2. rework the low level api in io.h
+3. rework the low level api in io.h

 ## parser
 add better error handeling with a dedicated struct.